-And if you use chicken thighs, you have a family dinner under $10, even with a vegetable on the side.
+And if you use chicken thighs or drumsticks, you can have a family dinner under $10, even with a vegetable on the side.

 It doesn’t matter where this dish comes from since it is so good.
 It has found its way on our dinner rotation because it is quick, easy, and delicious.

 I love the fact that you can use leftover rotisserie chicken or even canned chicken.
 Since there are only two of us, we often have extra chicken from the night before.